Best Approximate Quantum Compiling Problems: Gradient descent

-In the case of $\sequ$, we also consider the case of permuting the CNOT units to span more possibilities: this is, at the moment, a random search permuting all the possibilities, which is unpractical for large $L$'s (for instance for $L=14$ it would amount to over $87$ billion possibilities), but gives us a glimpse that structure does matter when compiling very specific gates in the non-surjective domain.
+In the case of $\sequ$, we also consider the case of permuting the CNOT units to span more possibilities: this is, at the moment, a random search permuting all the possibilities, which is unpractical for large $L$'s (for instance for $L=14$ it would amount to over $150$ million possibilities), but gives us a glimpse that structure does matter when compiling very specific gates in the non-surjective domain.

-The results indicate that, e.g., $\sequ(18)$ and $\spin(18)$ can exactly compile a 4-qubit Toffoli, which is better than~\cite{barenco1995} 20 CNOT implementation.
-And allowing for permutations in the sequence of CNOTs, even $\sequ(14)$ can do it, which is optimal\footnote{The ease at which we have found this, despite the $14!$ possible structures, indicates that there may be more than one structure that can deliver an optimal compilation.}.
+The results indicate that, e.g., $\sequ(18)$ and $\spin(18)$ can exactly compile a 4-qubit Toffoli, which is better than \cmt{the} 20 CNOT implementation \cmt{of~\cite{barenco1995}}.
+And allowing for permutations in the sequence of CNOTs, even $\sequ(14)$ can do it, which is optimal\footnote{The ease at which we have found this, despite the $14!/3!/3!/2!/2!/2!/2!$ possible structures, indicates that there may be more than one structure that can deliver an optimal compilation.
+Note that, in general, for $m$ types of CNOTs with corresponding quantities $L_1,\ldots,L_m$, there are $(L_1+\cdots+L_m)!/(L_1!\cdots L_m!)$ permutations.}.
 The solution we have found is reported in Figure~\ref{fig.4qt}, and it uses a different sequence of CNOT gates than the one in Qiskit.

-What we further observe is that there are different possibilities in compiling a certain circuit exactly, and in most cases the optimal solutions where different.
+What we observe is that there are different possibilities in compiling a certain circuit exactly, and in most cases the optimal solutions \cmt{are} different.
 This shows that our algorithm can be used as a tool to discover new exact compilations of special gates.

-Finally, the experiment suggests that property (5) is satisfied to a reasonable extent for both $\sequ$ and $\spin$.
+The experiment suggests that property (5) is satisfied to a reasonable extent for both $\sequ$ and $\spin$.

+\cmt{Finally, by looking at the performance of Qiskit when compiling on a line connectivity and comparing it to our $\spin$ structure, which enforces the line connectivity by design, we further appreciate the advantage of our method in terms of CNOT count. }